Blog – Posted on Monday, Apr 06

 18. The Hound of the Baskervilles by Sir Arthur Conan Doyle

-This Sherlock Holmes story is one of the best mystery books ever written; it’s certainly one of the most-read books of all time.
-Sherlock Holmes, presumed dead, returns to the land of the living to shed light on the petrifying death of his friend, Charles Baskerville.
+The Hound of the Baskervilles is one of the best mystery books ever written; it’s certainly one of the most-read books of all time.
+Conan Doyle's legendary detective, Sherlock Holmes, presumed dead, returns to the land of the living to shed light on the petrifying death of his friend, Charles Baskerville.
 The Baskerville family estate is located on the moors of Devon, where legend has it there’s a demonic beast roaming about.
 Sinister supernatural forces appear to be the only explanation for this mystery, but the supremely rational Sherlock Holmes is not going to give up on his quest to find the one and only truth.

 19. The Moonstone by Wilkie Collins